 * Longest-priced winner: Saint Warden (100-1 in 1943).

 * European-trained horses have competed since 1998 with three winners – Taufan’s Melody (1998), All The Good (2008) and Dunaden who won a year after he took the Melbourne Cup.

 * The 1992 Cup remains one of the most controversial with Shane Dye steering favourite Veandercross wide on the home turn to get better ground.
 The NZ horse failed by a short half head to reel in Mannerism but Dye remains adamant he made the right decision.

-* The track has a triangular shaped layout and a circumference of 2080 metres.
+* The track has a triangular shaped layout and a 2080m circumference.
 The 2400m start is in the home straight.